Hydrologic and Hydraulic Modeling with WMS

 Participants may be required to provide their own computer with the following specifications:

 - CPU: WMS software is CPU intensive.
-Some models and utilities integrated with WMS can take advantage of multiple processor cores simultaneously.
-We recommend the fastest CPU your budget allows.
+Some models and utilities can take advantage of multiple processor cores simultaneously.

 Recommendations for hotels can be provided.
 Each attendee is responsible for their own accommodations.

-Attendees should fly into the Salt Lake International Airport (SLC), then drive, take a taxi or schedule a shuttle.
+Attendees should fly into the Los Angeles International Airport (LAX) or a neighboring airport, then drive, take a taxi or schedule a shuttle.

 - - - - - - - - - -